 Eventually, their discussion returned to work and by then, the team dynamic had shifted, enabling it to excel.
 Google realized that “the behaviors that create psychological safety — conversational turn-taking and empathy — are part of the same unwritten rules we often turn to, as individuals, when we need to establish a bond.”

 So what’s a LinkedIn member to do if LinkedIn Recommendations are not the best way to network?
 I’ve written about how to polish your LinkedIn profile to optimize networking on LinkedIn.
 That is essential.
 Without a polished profile, everything else you do on LinkedIn will fall short.

 That’s because the moment you say or do something interesting, members will check out your profile.
 So, while you can spend time endorsing the skills of virtual strangers, I’d recommend taking a more direct route.
 Focus on a handful of people you’d like to get to know.
 Do them a solid.
 Share a meaningful insight.
 Find a way to break through this virtual medium to get real.
 It isn’t easy, but it will yield greater results.

 I often follow people I want to get to know here and on Twitter.
 I read their blogs to get to know them, and then I formulate an approach.
 Commenting on someone’s blog often is a great way to open the door, if what you say is halfway intelligent.
 People write with the intent of being read.
 Your comment fulfills that basic human desire and forges an instant bond over a shared interest.
-For that method to work, you have to be real.
-That is something of an art in a virtual environment where truthiness in LinkedIn Skill Endorsements is an accepted practice.
+For that method to work, you have to be sincere.
+That is something of an art in a virtual environment where truthiness in LinkedIn Recommendations is an accepted practice.